Love Nature

-Love Nature is a Canadian-based specialty television channel.
-The channel broadcasts documentaries and television series related to wildlife and nature.
+Love Nature is a Canadian specialty television channel owned by Blue Ant Media.
+Originally launched on March 12, 2006, the channel broadcasts documentaries and television series related to wildlife and nature.

-The channel's Canadian operations are owned solely by Blue Ant Media, while the international operations are jointly owned by Blue Ant Media, Rock Entertainment Holdings and Smithsonian Networks.
+Outside of Canada, international versions have been owned by Rock Entertainment Holdings and Smithsonian Networks.

 History

-As Oasis HD

 In August 2005, John S. Panikkar (co-founder of the channel's original owner, High Fidelity HDTV), was granted a licence by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch OasisHD, described as "a national English-language Category 2 high definition specialty programming undertaking... featuring urban and wild landscapes by Canadian and international cinematographers."

 The channel launched in Canada on March 12, 2006, as Oasis HD, focusing on wildlife and nature programming, similar to its current format.

 On December 21, 2011, High Fidelity HDTV announced that it had entered into an agreement to be purchased outright by Blue Ant Media.
 While initially purchasing 29.9% of the company, the remaining 70.1% would be purchased once it is approved by the CRTC.

 In the summer of 2014, the channel dropped the "HD" moniker and was re-branded as Oasis with a revised logo and new website.

-On January 19, 2015, Oasis re-branded again, this time as Love Nature.
-The re-branding coincided with an announcement by Blue Ant Media that it planned to produce 200 hours of nature programming per-year in 4K Ultra HD.
+On January 19, 2015, Oasis relaunched as Love Nature.
+As part of the relaunch, Blue Ant Media announced plans to produce 200 hours of nature programming per-year in 4K Ultra HD.

-Makeful replaced BiteTV on August 24, 2015 and it became a sister station to Makeful as with other Blue Ant channels.